Hudson Valley BWI Lawyer

 Plea deals can take many forms.
 In your case, the terms of your agreement may include pleading guilty to a lesser charge in exchange for the prosecutor dropping the BWI charge.
 Another possibility may be agreeing to plead guilty to the BWI charge in exchange for leniency in sentencing with penalties at or near the minimum required by law.

-Get in Touch With a BWI Attorney Serving Hudson Valley Today
+Get in Touch With a Hudson Valley BWI Lawyer Today

-Following an arrest, the best thing you can do is to hire an experienced BWI attorney to help with your case.
+Following an arrest, the best thing you can do is to hire an experienced Hudson Valley BWI lawyer to help with your case.
 At DWI Tom, we have a proven track record of success.
 Contact us today by phone or through our website to schedule a free initial consultation with a member of our legal team.